nubenetes/ocp4-ansible/README.md

 I remembered how [variables](site.yml) can be defined in a data structure to define and setup a major issue not yet implemented by the customer: and **IDP like GitHub with RBAC permissions**.

-The design of this data structure and how to recover values from it with ansible's loop or ansible's with_subelements (see ansible task ['Apply Roles to Groups'](roles/ocp4-github-idp/tasks/rbac.yml) & ansible task ['Apply Default Quota to All Projects that END with a name'](roles/ocp4-project-quota-management/tasks/project-quota.yml)) was also a needed achievement to learn how to setup and automate other complex tasks.
+The design of this data structure and how to recover values from it with ansible's loop or ansible's with_subelements was also a needed achievement to learn how to setup and automate other complex tasks.
+See ansible task ['Apply Roles to Groups'](roles/ocp4-github-idp/tasks/rbac.yml) & ansible task ['Apply Default Quota to All Projects that END with a name'](roles/ocp4-project-quota-management/tasks/project-quota.yml).

-Another interesting point is how to recover and filtered out data from OCP with i.e. an oc command, data that is then saved and processed in a json variable (see ansible task ['Apply Default Quota to All Projects that END with a name'](roles/ocp4-project-quota-management/tasks/project-quota.yml)).
+Another interesting point is how to recover and filtered out data from OCP with i.e. an oc command, data that is then saved and processed in a json variable.
+See ansible task ['Apply Default Quota to All Projects that END with a name'](roles/ocp4-project-quota-management/tasks/project-quota.yml).

 **Security in Cloud technologies like OpenShift is a must.**.
 Please avoid using cluster-admin unless absolutely necessary.